 The inland revenue has a car tax allowance if you use your private vehicle for driving on business where you can claim a fixed amount back per mile no matter what size of the engine of your vehicle.

-From April 6th 2011 the mileage allowance for the first 10,000 mile is increased to 45p
+From April 6th 2011 the mileage allowance for the first 10,000 mile is increased to 45p.

-This is the maximum amount that can be offset against tax although your company can pay you more or less than the values mentioned above.
+This is the maximum amount that can be offset against tax, although your company can pay you more or less than the values mentioned above.

-Single Persons and Married Persons Tax Allowance
+Single Persons and Married Persons Tax Allowances

 There are other tax allowances that you can claim in certain circumstances and these are listed below: